05 Jul When is the Best Time to Buy a House?

 Best Time to Buy a House?

-In every major city, the market forecast is good.
-The Boston housing market, New York real estate market, Florida housing market, Houston housing market, Seattle, San Diego, San Francisco, or Los Angeles housing market, the value of real estate has surpassed the stock markets, gold and of course your savings account.
+In every major city, the market forecast is very good for 2019.
+The Boston housing market, New York real estate market, Florida housing market, Houston housing market, Seattle, San Francisco, Philadelphia housing market, or Los Angeles housing market, the value of real estate has surpassed the stock markets, gold and of course your savings account.
+You must be intelligent or you’ll part with all of your money.

 Avoid the Peak Times to Buy a House

-Okay, for those without a strategic sense, buying in the fall months traditionally might be best to get lower prices.
+Okay, for those without a strategic sense, buying in the fall and winter months traditionally might be best to get lower prices.
 However, everyone pulls their house off the market during October, November and December.
-That can’t be good for a home search.

-If you have a smart Realtor, and a real good home search strategy, you might be able to find those sitting on the fence and get a low ball offer in.
-You might get lucky and save tens of thousands of dollars and get a property that everyone else gave up on.
+If you have a smart Realtor, and a good home search strategy, you might be able to find those sitting on the fence and get a low ball offer in.
+You might get lucky and save tens of thousands of dollars and get a special property.

-Is Winter the Best Time to Buy a House?
+Is Spring the Best Time to Buy a House?

-If homebuyers are actively listing to sell during January to March, then they are likely eager to sell their listed home.
+If homebuyers are actively listing to sell during January to March, then they’re likely eager to sell their listed home.
+Be sensitive to these times when buyers will unload their property, when demand is low, where there’s little competition and where the owner psychologically devalues their precious asset.

 A report from Trulia shown below reveals fall prices drop by about 7% yet still remain 5% below for the months of January, March and February.
 You can find a bargain from January to April 1st.
 That means you should be looking right now for your next home or condo, before mortgage rates start to climb.